CSC-326/Course/HW/HW3.md

 The following requirements will be used to guide your implementation.

 * The ability to import data from two different fitness wearables (Fitbit and Microsoft Band 2).
-* Add ability to enter and display heart rate data.
+* Ability to load heart rate, weight, steps, and calories and view iTrust.
-* Ability for a patient to a summary of imported data.
+* Ability for a patient to view a summary of imported data.
 * Ability for a HCP to to view a graphical line chart of data over time.

 For testing purposes, you will be provided with an exported dataset (in .json format).